-Abstract- Dynamic random-access memory (DRAM), which represents 99% of random access memory (RAM), is fast and has excellent endurance, but suffers from disadvantages such as short data retention time (volatility) and loss of data during readout (destructive read).
-As a consequence, it requires persistent data refreshing, increasing energy consumption, degrading performance and limiting scaling capacity.
-It is therefore desirable that the next generation of RAM will be non-volatile (NVRAM), low power, high endurance, fast and nondestructively read.
+Abstract-Dynamic random-access memory (DRAM), which represents 99% of random-access memory (RAM), is fast and has excellent endurance, but suffers from disadvantages such as short data-retention time (volatility) and loss of data during readout (destructive read).
+As a consequence, it requires persistent data refreshing, increasing energy consumption, degrading performance, and limiting scaling capacity.
+It is, therefore, desirable that the next generation of RAM will be nonvolatile RAM (NVRAM), have low power, have high endurance, be fast, and be nondestructively read.
 Here, we report on a new form of NVRAM: a compound-semiconductor charge-storage memory that exploits quantum phenomena for its operational advantages.
-Simulations show that the device is extremely low power, with 100 times lower switching energy per unit area than DRAM, but with similar operating speeds.
-Non-volatility is achieved due to the extraordinary band offsets of InAs and AlSb, providing a large energy barrier (2.1 eV) which prevents the escape of electrons.
+Simulations show that the device consumes very little power, with 100 times lower switching energy per unit area than DRAM, but with similar operating speeds.
+Nonvolatility is achieved due to the extraordinary band offsets of InAs and AISb, providing a large energy barrier (2.1 eV), which prevents the escape of electrons.
 Based on the simulation results, an NVRAM architecture is proposed for which extremely low disturb-rates are predicted as a result of the quantum-mechanical resonant-tunneling mechanism used to write and erase.